billyjulius/serenity-reportportal-integration/README.md

 ```
 - `Attachment.screenshots()` extracts screenshots if present.
 It simply retrieves all available step's screenshots, so screenshot strategy is configured on Serenity level.
 - `Attachment.htmlSources()` extracts page source if available.
 Work in the same way as screenshots attachment.
 - `Selenium.allLogs()` retrieves all logs supplied by Selenium.
 Suitable only for UI tests, when web driver supply some logs.
+Selenium logs works in conjunction with Selenium logs harvesting feature.
-- `Selenium.filteredLogs()` retrieves logs supplied by Selenium, but filtered by passed predicate.
+- `Selenium.filteredLogs(...)` retrieves logs supplied by Selenium, but filtered by passed predicate.
 ```
 LogsPreset preset = LogsPreset.CUSTOM;
 preset.register(Selenium.filteredLogs(log -> log.getType().contentEquals("browser")));
 ReportIntegrationConfig.get().usePreset(preset);
+// Enable Selenium logs harvesting ReportIntegrationConfig.get().harvestSeleniumLogs(true);
 ```
-- `Rest.restQuery()` records API call details, if present
+- `Rest.restQuery()` records API call details, if they are present

 It is possible to use integrated log units as well as custom implemented.
 To make own log unit just create a `Function<TestStep, Collection<SaveLogRQ>>`.
 For example, let's implement log unit that generates greetings message for each started step